daveschumaker/react-dark-mode-hook/README.md

 I've released this as a standard GitHub repo instead of an NPM module due to the simplicity of this hook, especially in light of [one-line packages breaking the Internet](https://news.ycombinator.com/item?id=22979245).
 To use it, just copy it into your project where needed.

-I've released this under an [MIT license].
+I've released this under an [MIT license](https://github.com/daveschumaker/react-dark-mode-hook/blob/master/LICENSE.md).
 Feel free to use as-is, fork, copy, tear apart, profit, and share as you wish.

 ### Instructions